CANNA VIRUS DISEASE

 It should be assumed that cannas purchased as rhizomes from hardware stores and garden centres will be infected, because they are usually imported.
 In early 2011 we purchased 40 pre-packed canna rhizomes from hardware stores and garden centres.
-38 showed that they were infected with virus disease as soon as they opened their first leaf.
-These included rhizomes purchased from all the big multiples.
+38 were infected with virus disease (these included rhizomes purchased from all the big multiples, and also the RHS Wisley Garden Shop).
 Also in 2011, visits to large garden centres and hardware stores to see growing canna plants showed that many plants being offered for sale were already infected.

 Figure: Diseased canna grown from a rhizome purchased in a hardware store, variety 'En Avant'.

 Plants grown in municipal plantings such as parks and gardens are often infected.

 Figure: Diseased canna in a London park, August 2011

 However, we are pleased to see that some municpal planters are now taking the problem seriously.
 They are destroying their diseased stock and replacing it with healthy stock which is sourced from virus-free suppliers.
 Public gardens that are now free of virus include RBG Kew Gardens in London, and the Hillier Arboratum in Winchester.